Psychopomp: Contemporary religions

+Many mythologies and superstitions simply have a personification of death as psychopomp.
+Such personifications frequently present death as a reaper, even ascribing it the title "Grim Reaper".

 Psychology

 In Jungian psychology, the psychopomp is a mediator between the unconscious and conscious realms.
-It is symbolically personified in dreams as a wise man or woman, or sometimes as a helpful animal.
+It is symbolically personified in dreams as a wise man or woman, or sometimes as a helpful beast.